Fall in The Bend is a pretty special time.

 Family Fun at the Zoo

 Potawatomi Zoo sits in the heart of South Bend.
 It’s home to more than 400 animals — including lions, tigers, rhinos and more — and hosts a series of special events throughout the fall.
 Brew at the Zoo returns Sept.
-25.
+24 and Zoo Boo runs from Oct.
+21-23.

 Spooky Season Scares

 Halloween isn’t complete without a scare or two.
 Fear Itself at Legend Park in Mishawaka is one of the largest scream parks in the country.
-With five terrifying attractions, you will be jumping right out of your shoes.
 Many locals consider the Niles Scream Park a must-visit for some frightful entertainment.
-It's spread across 44 acres with multiple attractions, including a "Hooded" experience that's not for that faint of heart.

 Rum Village Aerial Adventure Park

-What better way to experience fall foliage than by getting up into their natural habitat?
-This aerial park at Rum Village consists of five treetop trails that range from 16-70 feet in the air.
+What better way to experience fall foliage than by getting up into the treetops?
+This aerial park at Rum Village consists of five elevated trails that range from 16-70 feet in the air.
 There are more than 60 different obstacles, plus zip lines through the trees.
-It’s a fun, adrenaline-packed way to experience beauty of Rum Village Park.
+It’s a fun, adrenaline-packed way to experience beauty of Rum Village Park in South Bend.
 The five trails range in difficulty from an easy course to a course that is fit for a dare devil.

 Beer and Wine Tasting